-Nebraska’s multi-billion-dollar farm economy depends on groundwater and thankfully, the state has plenty of it for now.
-But that farming success has come at a cost: The fertilizer used to make those crops grow is also contaminating Nebraska’s groundwater, the drinking water source for most of the state.
+Nebraska’s multibillion-dollar farm economy depends on groundwater and thankfully, the state has plenty of it for now.
+But that farming success has come at a cost: The fertilizer used to make those crops grow over the years has contaminated Nebraska’s groundwater, the drinking water source for most of the state.

 It’s a problem that is quietly costing the state and federal government millions of dollars and changing the way rural residents get water and how much they pay.
 Health researchers believe nitrate contamination in drinking water could be one cause of Nebraska’s higher than average pediatric cancer rate.
 Nebraska has the seventh-highest pediatric cancer rate in the country and the highest in the Midwest.

 This series of stories explores the history of this decades-old problem, how it is impacting Nebraskans and what’s being done about it — from a corn and soybean field in McLean to a daycare in Edgar to a water treatment plant in Creighton.

 “I think one way to describe this is it’s a very slow train wreck,” said Dan Snow, a professor and director of laboratory services at the University of Nebraska-Lincoln Water Sciences Laboratory.
 “People are finally aware that there is a train coming, and now we need to figure out what to do about it.”

 For decades, Nebraska farmers over-applied nitrogen fertilizer, which seeped into the soil, drained into surface water and leached into the groundwater, the source of drinking water for about 85% of the state.
 Nebraska sits atop the plentiful Ogallala Aquifer, a fluid body of water with a water table that is hundreds of feet deep in some parts of the state and bubbling up into streams in another.